-Liberation theologians think that the message of Jesus was that we should address poverty.
-They also think that Marx’s economic analysis of society shows that addressing poverty requires addressing the structural causes of economic inequality.
+Liberation theologians think that the teachings of Jesus included addressing poverty.
+They also think that Karl Marx’s economic analysis of society showed that addressing poverty requires addressing the structural causes of economic inequality.
 So, they conclude that Christians ought to address the structural causes of economic inequality.

 This challenged traditional Christianity in two ways:

 1: Being influenced by atheistic ideologies like Marxism.

 2: Claiming that charity was insufficient for living up to Jesus’ teachings and example in helping the poor.

 Liberation theology began in the 1950s and became very popular in the 1960s, especially in Brazil.
 Young catholic south American theologians claimed that the teachings and example of Jesus show that Christians should work towards addressing poverty in a more systemic way.
 The traditional approach of the Church to poverty had been charity.
 Liberation theologians are influenced by Karl Marx, whose economic theory claimed that poverty was caused by exploitation of the working class.
 Workers are exploited because they do not own the means of production.
 They are alienated by working on machines/property belonging to someone else for which a minority of the profits actually go to that worker.
 This causes a lack of investment and identity with their work for the worker which Marx called alienation.
 Radical change to the structure of the economy was needed, to address the root causes of poverty.
 Inequality and alienation are caused by the private ownership of the means of production, so people should overthrow that system by political revolution.
 Marx even thought it was inevitable that this kind of revolution happen.